-The Single Project Report provides a comprehensive view of an individual project’s performance.
-It’s designed to help your team track progress, monitor budgets, and analyze profitability in one centralized place.
-With this report, you can:
+The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place.
+It’s designed to help your team:

-Drill down on each project phase, task, and team.
+Drill down on each project phase, task, and team member.

-Compare the project’s baseline estimate with scheduled or logged data (beta).
+Compare the project’s baseline estimate with scheduled or logged data.

 Accessing Single Project Report